 - 1/4 cup packed tarragon leaves, chopped

-- 2 loosely packed cups picked parsley leaves (from one bunch; see note above)
+- 2 loosely packed cups picked parsley leaves (from one bunch; see note)

-- 2 small heads frisee lettuce, cored and trimmed of damaged leaves (see note above)
+- 2 small heads frisee lettuce, cored and trimmed of damaged leaves (see note)

-- 1 small head radicchio, halved, cored, and cut into 1-inch strips (see note above)
+- 1 small head radicchio, halved, cored, and cut into 1-inch strips (see note)

 Adjust oven rack to upper and lower middle positiona.
 Preheat oven to 450°F. In a large bowl, toss brassicas with 1/2 cup olive oil, season with salt, and spread in an even layer on 2 rimmed baking sheets.
 Roast, rotating sheets half way through cooking, until tender and browned, about 35 minutes.
 Transfer to a large bowl to cool.